muratk3n/thirdwave/en/README.md

 ---

-No. This is a key point; when u apply tech, it needs to cause structural change.
+No. This is key; when u apply tech, it needs to cause structural change.
 New ed method *replaces* teachers.
 It doesn't, say, add an electronic blackboard to an existing classroom, while changing nothing in the structural content.
 With an electronic board, there is still teacher, mostly a dumbass, with questionable teaching ability and skill, with students having to stand throughout a lecture that is delivered right there (if you miss you are screwed).
 The "addition" of tech here has no effect.

 "Isn't flipped classroom a mere tech paint?"